se-edu/se-book/gitAndGithub/init/cli.md

 Open a Git Bash Terminal.

-If you installed SourceTree, you can click the `Terminal` button to open a GitBash terminal (on a Linux/Mac environment, even a regular terminal should do).
+If you installed Sourcetree, you can click the `Terminal` button to open a GitBash terminal (on a Linux/Mac environment, even a regular terminal should do).

 <pic src="{{baseUrl}}/gitAndGithub/init/images/cli_1.png" height="100" />
 <p/>